Mamuuut/Barricade/README.md

 <pre>
 $ coffee app.coffee
 </pre>
 You can known check http://localhost:3000 in your browser
+To create a new account just fill in **Username** and **Password** inputs and click on **Log In**
+If the Username does not already exist, a new account will be created.

 Implemented features
 ---------

 *   Login
 *   Chat
+*   Game list
+*   Barricade board view

 TODO list
 ---------